-To take it up a notch, we nix the beans in favour of some Ontario corn tortillas from Chocosol, lime wedges and a tangy coleslaw we pre-make for our trips.
+To take it up a notch, we nix the beans in favour of some Ontario corn tortillas (we like the ones from Maizel), lime wedges and a tangy coleslaw we pre-make for our trips.
 Cabbage holds up well to heat, doesn’t get soggy and can withstand being shoved to the bottom of a pack — especially if you dress it last minute.
 Add to that a couple cold craft beers, and you’ve got yourself a shore side paradise!

 To host your own fish fry, you’ll need a few things.

 - Fresh caught lakefish & fixings